ocrmypdf/OCRmyPDF/README.rst

 Runs on CPython 3.6, and requires external program installations of Ghostscript, Tesseract OCR, QPDF, and Leptonica. ocrmypdf is pure Python, but uses CFFI to portably generate library bindings.

-Python 3.5 is fully supported, but support will end at the end of 2017, to allow f-strings in the code base.
+Python 3.5 is also supported.

 Press & Media
 -------------